mariam138/legacy-of-dubai/README.md

 ### Contact Form Page

-The contact form page has a different hero image this time, one of the Burj al Arab, another famoud landmark of Dubai.
+The contact form page has a different hero image this time, one of the Burj al Arab, another famous landmark of Dubai.

 The contact form has been placed over the image but given some transparency to allow the picture of the Burj al Arab to still show through behind.